 - furniture - please see a member of staff on site if you are bringing upholstered seating, for example, sofas, armchairs or dining room chairs

 - asbestos- see below

-- white goods - fridges, freezers, washing machines etc
+- white goods - fridges and freezers (whole units only), washing machines etc

 There are charges for bringing certain materials to the recycling centre.